 Investment in health in Kenya largely focuses on communicable diseases especially HIV and malaria despite the impact of mental health on the population.
 Only a third of the 75 psychiatrists in the country for a population of 38 million work in the public sector, whilst the rest work only with private patients at a great expense.
 Kenya has around 500 psychiatric nurses of which only 250 work in mental health.
 This means that for each district there are only 1 or 2 psychiatric nurses.
 Therefore, integration of mental health into primary care is essential in Kenya.

-We began operating in Kenya in 2005 and since then over 78,400 people with mental illness or epilepsy, their carers and family members have been through our programme.
+We began operating in Kenya in 2005 and since then over 82,000 people with mental illness or epilepsy, their carers and family members have been through our programmes.

 Our holistic mental health and development services are delivered through: